| |

 And if you’d like a printable copy of this list that you can take to your library or screenshot on your phone for easy access, just pop in your email address below and it’ll come right to your inbox!

-if you liked this post about caldecott hopefuls, you might also like these other posts:
+If you liked this post about Caldecott hopefuls, you might also like these other posts:

 Similar Posts